itsk0ntra/multi-tools/README.md

 # Information
 I will update this project almost every day, so watch out for updates and give the project a star to support me :)

+I'm mostly tired while I code this, so if something doesn't work just open an issue thing and don't be mad.

 [Visit the site here](https://itssnee.github.io/multi-tools/)

 # Open Source